OPERA: Online Data Pruning for Efficient Retrieval Model Adaptation: Experiments

 Table~\ref{tab:denoising} presents the results.
 Consistent with Theorem~\ref{theorem:denoise}, which predicts that pruning outperforms FT when selection quality exceeds random, a clear divergence emerges between ranking and retrieval metrics under noisy conditions: while NDCG@10 improves from 0.543 (Pretrained) to 0.570 (FT), Recall@20 degrades from 0.414 to 0.395, indicating that retrieval effectiveness is more sensitive to false-positive training signals than ranking performance.

 Among individual methods, DP achieves the highest NDCG@10 (0.587), while SP yields substantially better Recall@20 (0.430) than both FT (0.395) and DP (0.411).
 This advantage of SP in noisy settings motivates the two-stage approach: applying SP first to filter out noisy samples, followed by DP on the filtered data.
-The combined SP$_{.5}$+DP achieves the best overall Recall@20 (0.433).
-Notably, SP$_{.75}$+DP outperforms all baselines on both metrics (NDCG@10: 0.582, Recall@20: 0.422), confirming that OPERA provides an effective denoising mechanism for dense retriever finetuning.
+Notably, SP$_{.75}$+DP outperforms all baselines on both metrics (NDCG@10: 0.582, Recall@20: 0.422), confirming that OPERA provides an effective denoising mechanism.